 If you find this source code useful in your own programs, please consider linking to us (for shameless Google ratings and to let more Mac users find out about our great programs).

-This code is released under a MIT license which means you can change the code and use it for pretty much anything you want.
+Our part of the code is released under a MIT license which means you can change the code and use it for pretty much anything you want.
+The latest version includes ZBar as a component that is licensed under the LGPL.